-Illinois High School Association (For 2021-22 School Term)
+Illinois High School Association

+(For 2022-23 School Term)

-- This summary is for the purpose of assisting in the understanding of IHSA By-laws and Policies.
-In case of a conflict between this publication and the - constitution and by-laws of the IHSA, the constitution and by-laws shall control. - Key Provisions Regarding IHSA Rules Eligibility Rules - When you become a member of an interscholastic team at your high school, you will find that both your school and the IHSA will have rules you must follow in - order to be eligible for interscholastic participation.
-The IHSA's rules have been adopted by the high - schools which are members of IHSA as part of the Association's constitution and by-laws.
-They must be followed as minimum standards for all - interscholastic athletic competition in any member high school.
-Your high school may have additional - requirements, but they may not be less stringent than these statewide minimums. - The principal/official representative of your school is responsible to see that only eligible students represent the school in interscholastic competition. - Any question concerning your eligibility should be referred to your principal/official representative, who - has a complete copy of all IHSA eligibility rules, including the Association's due process procedure.
-Only the IHSA Executive Director is authorized to - make formal rulings on eligibility, so if your principal/official representative has questions or wishes - assistance in answering your questions, the principal/official representative should contact the IHSA Office. - Information contained here highlights some of the most important features of the IHSA by-laws regarding interscholastic eligibility.
-It is designed to make you - aware of major requirements you must meet to be eligible to compete in interscholastic competition.
-The - information here is only a general description of major by-law provisions and does not contain the statement of the by-laws in their entirety.
-You can review the - by-laws at www.ihsa.org. - You may lose eligibility for interscholastic competition if you are not in compliance with IHSA by-laws.
-Remember, if you have any questions regarding IHSA - rules, please contact your principal/official representative. - 1.
-Attendance - A. You may represent only the school you attend.
-Participation on a cooperative team of which your school is a member is acceptable.
+This summary is for the purpose of assisting in the understanding of IHSA By-laws and Policies.
+In case of a conflict between this publication and the constitution and by-laws of the IHSA, the constitution and by-laws shall control.

+Key Provisions Regarding IHSA Rules Eligibility Rules

+When you become a member of an interscholastic team at your high school, you will find that both your school and the IHSA will have rules you must follow to be eligible for interscholastic participation.
+The IHSA's rules have been adopted by the high schools which are members of IHSA as part of the Association's constitution and by-laws.
+They must be followed as minimum standards for all interscholastic athletic competition in any member high school.
+Your high school may have additional requirements, but they may not be less stringent than these statewide minimums.

+The principal/official representative of your school is responsible to see that only eligible students represent the school in interscholastic competition.
+Any question concerning your eligibility should be referred to your principal/official representative, who has a complete copy of all IHSA eligibility rules, including the Association's due process procedure.
+Only the IHSA Executive Director is authorized to make formal rulings on eligibility, so if your principal/official representative has questions or wishes assistance in answering your questions, the principal/official representative should contact the IHSA Office.

+Information contained here highlights some of the most important features of the IHSA by-laws regarding interscholastic eligibility.
+It is designed to make you aware of major requirements you must meet to be eligible to compete in interscholastic competition.
+The information here is only a general description of major by-law provisions and does not contain the statement of the by-laws in their entirety.
+You can review the by-laws at www.ihsa.org.
+You may lose eligibility for interscholastic competition if you are not in compliance with IHSA by-laws.
+Remember, if you have any questions regarding IHSA rules, please contact your principal/official representative.

+1. Attendance

-- You must be enrolled and attending classes in your high school no later than the beginning of the 11th school day of the semester. - B. If you attend school for ten (10) or more days during any one semester, it will count as one of the eight (8) semesters of high school attendance during which you may possibly have eligibility. - C. If you have a lapse in school connection for ten (10) or more consecutive school days during a semester, you are subject to ineligibility for the rest of - the semester.
+- A. You may represent only the school you attend.
+Participation on a cooperative team of which your school is a member is acceptable. - B. You must be enrolled and attending classes in your high school no later than the beginning of the 11th school day of the semester. - C. If you attend school for ten (10) or more days during any one semester, it will count as one of the eight (8) semesters of high school attendance during which you may possibly have eligibility. - D. If you have a lapse in school connection for ten (10) or more consecutive school days during a semester, you are subject to ineligibility for the rest of the semester.
 The specific terms of your extended absence must be reviewed by the Executive Director to determine if it is "lapse in school connection" or not.

 2. Scholastic Standing